tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 	`Available state list for the current state can be defined` :ref:`here <pedestrianStateAuthoring>`.

 #.
 If state is available, set `StateComponent` to the new state and set :ref:`Movement state <pedestrianMovementState>` according to :ref:`Movement binding data <pedestrianStateBinding>`.
 #.
-After the :ref:`Movement state <pedestrianMovementState>` is set to a new state, the `MovementStateChangedEventTag` tag is enabled & new animation movement animation is running in the appropriate animation system (for legacy skin :ref:`LegacyAnimatorSystem <legacyAnimatorExample>`, for GPU skin :ref:` GPUAnimatorSystem <gpuAnimatorExample>`).
+After the :ref:`Movement state <pedestrianMovementState>` is set to a new state, the `MovementStateChangedEventTag` tag is enabled & new animation movement animation is running in the appropriate animation system.
+	* For legacy skin :ref:`LegacyAnimatorSystem <legacyAnimatorExample>`.
+	* For GPU skin :ref:` GPUAnimatorSystem <gpuAnimatorExample>`.

+#.
+If you want to set the :ref:`custom animation <customAnimatorState>` for pedestrian read :ref:` this <customAnimatorState>`.

 How To Change
 ~~~~~~~~~~~~